Lena, Norway

-Lena is a village in Østre Toten Municipality in Innlandet county, Norway, about 5 km to the southwest of the village of Kapp and lake Mjøsa.
+Lena is the administrative centre of Østre Toten Municipality in Innlandet county, Norway, about 5 km to the southwest of the village of Kapp and lake Mjøsa.

 The 1.52 km2 village has a population (2024) of and a population density of 916 PD/km2.
 The urban area of Lena also includes part of the village of Kraby, just to the east.

 Lena is a commercial center for the municipality and is surrounded by mostly farmland.
 In central Lena, there are several shops and three schools (upper secondary, lower secondary, and primary schools).
 Toten folk high school is also located in Lena.
 The distance from Lena to Oslo is roughly 85 km (as the crow flies) and 120 km by road.
 The town of Gjøvik is 18 km away and Norway's largest airport, Oslo Airport, Gardermoen (OSL), is 80 km by road.
 The villages of Lensbygda and Skreia lie to the southeast, Kolbu is to the southwest, Sletta and Nordlia are to the northwest, and Kapp is to the northeast.